yt-dlp/yt-dlp/CONTRIBUTING.md

 If you want to create a build of yt-dlp yourself, you can follow the instructions [here](README.md#compile).

+## Adding new feature or making overarching changes

+Before you start writing code for implementing a new feature, open an issue explaining your feature request and atleast one use case.
+This allows the maintainers decide whether such a feature is desired for the project in the first place, and will provide an avenue to discuss some implementation details.
+If you open a pull request for a new feature without discussing with us first, do not be surprised when we ask for large changes to the code, or even reject it outright.

+The same applies for overarching changes to the architecture, documentation or style

 ## Adding support for a new site

 If you want to add support for a new site, first of all **make sure** this site is **not dedicated to [copyright infringement](README.md#can-you-add-support-for-this-anime-video-site-or-site-which-shows-current-movies-for-free)**. yt-dlp does **not support** such sites thus pull requests adding support for them **will be rejected**.